Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison nodded, swallowed and went to sit uncomfortably in front of the camera.

-The interviewer---his name was Elliot, she remembered---gave her a reassuring smile.
+The interviewer - his name was Elliot, she remembered - gave her a reassuring smile.
 “Nervous?”

 Fuck it.
 Honesty was always the best policy.
 Hell, it was the only one she allowed herself. “...Yeah.”

 “Well, you’re welcome to just go ahead and tell me if there’s any question you don’t want to answer, okay?”

 Allison nodded.
-Xiù was right---Elliot was pleasant, but she’d still have given her eye-teeth not to have to deal with this. “...Thanks.”
+Xiù was right - Elliot was pleasant, but she’d still have given her eye-teeth not to have to deal with this. “...Thanks.”

 “Okay!”
 Elliot started the recording.
 “So, that was cute with you and Julian over there just then.
 How long have you two been together?”